PrashantKramadhari/Diffusion/README.md

-My attempt of solution to assignement of course 6.S183 : https://www.practical-diffusion.org/
+My attempt of solution for  assignment of course 6.S183 : https://www.practical-diffusion.org/